La Scuola d'Italia Guglielmo Marconi

-La Scuola d'Italia Guglielmo Marconi is an Italian international school in Manhattan, New York City, serving Pre-Kindergarten through high school/liceo.
+La Scuola d'Italia Guglielmo Marconi is an independent Italian international school in Manhattan, New York City, serving Pre-Kindergarten through High School/Liceo.
 The Italian Ministry of Foreign Affairs established the school in 1977.
 The Italian government accredits the school, and the New York State Association of Independent Schools accredited the school in 2006.
-It is the sole bilingual English-Italian day school in North America; The Italian government finances some of the school's expenses.
-As of 2015 the school has about 300 students.
-The school holds an annual benefit dinner.
+It is the sole bilingual English-Italian preK through Grade 12 day school in North America.